-Prior to driving your vehicle, be sure you have read this entire Owner's Guide and that you understand your vehicle's equipment completely and how to use the equipment safely.
-Read and understand all of the instructions and precautions in this Owner's Guide and the chassis manufacturer's Owner's Manual before operating your new motorhome.
+Prior to driving your vehicle, be sure you have read this entire owner's guide and that you understand your vehicle's equipment completely and how to use the equipment safely.
+Read and understand all of the instructions and precautions in this owner's guide and the chassis manufacturer owner's manual before operating your new motorhome.
 Listed below are some safety precautions that must be adhered to while your motorhome is in motion.
 These precautions, as well as others that involve possible damage to equipment, are also listed in the appropriate areas in this manual.